aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_01_Advection.md

 ## Periodic boundary conditions

+### Sample usages

 The so-called periodic boundary conditions are used in several types of numerical simulations.
-Before showing how to implement them for our advection problem, we briefly describe a couple of them.
+Before showing how to implement them for our advection problem, we briefly describe a couple of scenarios.

 1) In many physical systems, events occurring in one place only influence what is happening in their vicinity.
 The distance over which this influence is exerted is called the correlation length.
 Regions of space separated by a distance much larger than the correlation length are largely independent of each other.
 Let's take an example.
 Imagine you want to analyze the dynamics of a spiral arm located in the top-middle galaxy shown in this image:

 <figure>
     <img src='../figures/superspirals.jpg' width="500"/>
-    <figcaption style='text-align: center'>https://phys.org/news/2019-10-dark-massive-spiral-galaxies-breakneck.html</figcaption>
+    <figcaption style='text-align: center'><a href="https://phys.org/news/2019-10-dark-massive-spiral-galaxies-breakneck.html">phys.org: massive spiral galaxies</a></figcaption>
 </figure>

 Of course, this is a photomontage but we use it to illustrate the discussion.
 This galaxy is surrounded by other galaxies but they are well separated.
 If the time scale of interest is short enough compared to the time needed for the galaxies to interact through gravity, what is happening in the spiral arm is not affected by the surrounding galaxies.
 Therefore, if we simulate the following system instead, the dynamics of the spiral arm should be virtually identical: